StoriVaults/storivault_frontend/frontend_documentation.md

 import { FeedPage } from "./pages/FeedPage";
 import { ProfilePage } from "./pages/ProfilePage";
 import { CreateStoryPage } from "./pages/CreateStoryPage";
+import { StoryDetailPage } from "./pages/StoryDetailPage";
+import { EditStoryPage } from "./pages/EditStoryPage"; // Add this import
 import NotFound from "./pages/NotFound";

 const queryClient = new QueryClient({